nickserv/danamccurdy.com/_posts/2017-02-25-the-world-of-flesh-and-blood.md

 urges to be satisfied.

 in the world of spirit,
-they are only flimsy dreams,
+these are only flimsy dreams,
 fleeting images,
 coming and going
 in the flow of time.